Philip Morris International: Plain packaging

+From 2013, Philip Morris International sponsored research at the University of Zurich (Switzerland) on the influence of plain tobacco packaging on youth smoking.
+The researchers found no effect and the lead author publicly asserted his independence.
+In 2023, an annex of the contract was published, revealing that PMI decided if, and in which form, the study should be published.

 Other

 From the 1970s to the late 1990s, Philip Morris along with British American Tobacco, was involved in campaigns to undermine bans against smoking in Muslim majority countries by branding Muslims who opposed smoking as a "'fundamentalist’ who wishes to return to sharia law," and be "a threat to existing government as” according to leaked documents.
 A 1985 report from Philip Morris squarely blamed the World Health Organization: “This ideological development has become a threat to our business because of the interference of the WHO [...]
 The WHO has not only joined forces with Muslim fundamentalists who view smoking as evil, but has gone yet further by encouraging religious leaders previously not active anti-smokers to take up the cause."
 Philip Morris has refused to comment on these findings.

 Philip Morris International announced in 2011 an overhaul of its human rights protections of tobacco workers in Kazakhstan and 30 other tobacco-producing countries after critical reports.

 In February 2015, John Oliver highlighted the company's many international legal cases on an episode of his television show Last Week Tonight.
 He also attempted to raise awareness for his campaign using the hashtag #JeffWeCan.